wankdanker/sortkeys/README.md

 sortkeys
 --------

-This function returns a copy of an object whose keys sorted by the default method of `Array.sort().`
+This function returns a copy of an object whose keys are sorted by the default method of `Array.sort().`

 An example should explain it: